dr-leo/pandaSDMX/doc/usage.rst

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 Requesting a dataset is as easy as requesting a dataflow definition or any other SDMX artefact: Just call the :meth:`pandasdmx.api.Request.get` method and pass it 'data' as the resource_type and the dataflow ID as resource_id.
-Alternatively, you can use the
+As a shortcut, you can use the
 ``data`` descriptor which calls the ``get`` method implicitly.

 Generic or structure-specific data format?